theobald-software/kb.theobald-software.github.io/content/_xtract-universal/sso-with-logon-ticket.md

 ### Prerequisites

 - The XU server must be set up to use HTTPS, see [SSO with Kerberos SNC](https://help.theobald-software.com/en/xtract-universal/advanced-techniques/sap-single-sign-on/sso-with-kerberos-snc).
-- An HTTP SPN must be assigned to the XU service account in AD, see [Setting Up an XU Service Account](https://help.theobald-software.com/en/xtract-universal/advanced-techniques/service-account).
+- The Xtract Universal service must run under an [XU Service Account](https://help.theobald-software.com/en/xtract-universal/advanced-techniques/service-account).
-The hostname and port of the XU server that are used in the BI tool must match the hostname and port that are used in the SPN.
+- The XU service account must be configured for *Constrained Delegation* to the SPN of the AS Java in AD.
 - An Application Server Java (AS Java) must be set up as a Ticket Issuing System, see [SAP Help: Configuring the AS Java to Issue Logon Tickets](https://help.sap.com/doc/saphelp_nw75/7.5.5/EN-US/4a/412251343f2ab1e10000000a42189c/frameset.htm).
-- The SPN of the XU server must be configured to *Constrained Delegation* to the SPN of the AS Java in AD.
 - The AS Java must be configured for SPNEGO/Kerberos.
 - A mapping between Windows AD users and SAP identities must be configured in the AS Java.
 The AS Java must be configured to generate SAP Logon Tickets.